Early music festivals

-Early music festivals is a generic term for musical festivals focused on music before Beethoven, or including historically informed performance of later works.
+Early music festivals are a generic term for musical festivals focused on music before Beethoven, or including historically informed performance of later works.
 The increase in the number of music festivals specializing in early music is a reflection of the early music revival of the 1970s and 1980s.
-Many larger festivals such as that an Aix-en-Provence Festival also include early music sections, as do, inevitably, festivals of sacred music; such as the Festival de Música Sacra do Baixo Alentejo, in Portugal.
-Although most early music festivals are centered on commercial performance, many include also workshops.
-This articles includes an incomplete list of early music festivals, which may overlap with topics such as list of Bach festivals, list of maritime music festivals, list of opera festivals, and in some cases list of folk festivals.
+Many larger festivals, such as the Aix-en-Provence Festival, also include early music sections, as do, inevitably, festivals of sacred music, such as the Festival de Música Sacra do Baixo Alentejo, in Portugal.
+Although most early music festivals are centered on commercial performance, many also include workshops.
+This article includes an incomplete list of early music festivals, which may overlap with topics such as the list of Bach festivals, list of maritime music festivals, list of opera festivals, and in some cases, list of folk festivals.

 List of festivals by country

-Note this list includes festivals that are annual unless otherwise listed.
-Festivals which were notable, producing radio-broadcasts and recordings, but now defunct, are listed with an indent at the end of each country listing; for example Gottorfer Barockmusiktage, Germany.
+Note that this list includes festivals that are annual unless otherwise listed.
+Festivals which were notable, producing radio-broadcasts and recordings, but now defunct, are listed with an indent at the end of each country listing; for example, Gottorfer Barockmusiktage, Germany.